British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 4. Yo:

-This is a typical example of a more casual manner of greeting that is used in the United Kingdom.
+This is a typical example of a more casual greeting in the United Kingdom.

-It is a term conceived in English and afterward adopted into other languages.
-It is a greeting that is interchangeable with “hello.”
+It is a term conceived in English and adopted into other languages afterward.

-When greeting one another, members of the younger generation tend to do so in a less formal and more informal way than members of past generations.
+When greeting one another, members of the younger generation tend to do so less formally and more informally than past generations.

 5. Alright, Mate: